 Continuing Reflection on Residential Schools and Reconciliation

-From the Anglican Church of Canada…..
+Resources from the Anglican Church of Canada:

 Doctrine of Discovery; Stolen Land, Strong Hearts